innovativeenterprises/innovative-enterprises/docs/09-launch-publishing/05-launch-day-marketing-assets.md

 - [x] **Website Homepage Banner:**
   - A prominent banner on the hero section announcing "We're Live!
 The Future of Business in Oman is Here."
 - [x] **Blog Post Graphics:**
-  - [x] A feature image for the "Welcome to innovative-enterprises" launch day blog post.
+  - [x] A feature image for the "Welcome to INNOVATIVE ENTERPRISES" launch day blog post.
 - [x] **Email Header Graphic:**
   - [x] A special branded graphic for the launch announcement email campaign sent via Mailchimp/Brevo.